raselldev/raselldev/README.md

 # About Me

-I'm a software engineer focused on building scalable applications, modern backend systems, mobile platforms, and developer-driven products.

-Most of my work revolves around:

-- Enterprise application development
+I'm a software engineer working across two very different worlds: large-scale enterprise systems at an automotive company, and a self-built commerce platform on the side.

+That combination shapes how I think about engineering:

-- System modernization & migration
+- System architecture & modernization — turning legacy stacks into something maintainable
-- Backend architecture & integrations
+- Backend platforms & integrations across multiple services and data sources
-- Mobile app development
+- Mobile application development
-- Automation & infrastructure thinking
-- Product experimentation & startup exploration
+- Full-stack ownership when there's no team to delegate to
+- Infrastructure decisions, not just code — servers, deployment, the boring stuff that matters

-I enjoy solving problems that sit between engineering and business strategy.
-Usually involving APIs, distributed systems, data pipelines, or figuring out why legacy systems behave like haunted houses.
+I enjoy the kind of problems that sit between engineering and business strategy — APIs, distributed systems, data pipelines, and occasionally figuring out why a legacy system behaves like a haunted house.

 ---

-# Current Focus
+# Experience

-- Building product ideas around swipe-based UX, commerce infrastructure, and intelligent systems
-- Exploring machine learning for gaming analytics & recommendation systems
-- Designing backend-first architectures for flexible frontend ecosystems
+## Honda Prospect Motor — Senior Programmer
+**2021 - Present** · Senior Programmer since 2024

+Enterprise software development across backend APIs, web platforms, and mobile apps within automotive operations — broader scope than a typical specialist role, spanning .NET Framework web apps, stored procedures, and integrations.

+Key contributions:
+- Modernizing legacy applications into newer .NET ecosystems
+- Cross-border data integration between Honda Thailand and Honda Indonesia (AO Project)
-- Experimenting with automation, quant systems, and scalable app platforms
+- Developing mobile and internal operational platforms
+- Supporting large-scale enterprise workflows at dealer-network scale

+Projects involved: Honda Connect, Honda Smart Device, Technician Operational Apps, Internal Enterprise Platforms

 ---

-# Experience

 ## Open Hero Labs — Co-Founder
 **2024 - Present**

-Building technology products, internal tools, and digital systems focused on operational efficiency, business acceleration, and scalable architecture.
+Building technology products and digital systems outside the enterprise world, with full ownership from architecture to deployment.

+Flagship project: **DapurWangi**, a commerce platform running on a .NET Core 10 backend with EF Core, currently migrating its frontend from Next.js to Nuxt 4 and self-hosted on a VPS in the Indonesia region.

 Areas of work include:
-- Product Engineering
-- System Architecture
+- Product Engineering & System Architecture
 - Technical Consulting
 - Automation & Integration
 - Experimental Product Development

----

-## Honda Prospect Motor — Senior Programmer
-**2024 - Present**

-Working on enterprise-grade systems and digital platforms within automotive operations.

-Key contributions:
-- Modernizing legacy applications into newer .NET ecosystems
-- Developing mobile and internal operational platforms
-- Building integrations and data processing systems
-- Supporting large-scale enterprise workflows

-Projects involved:
-- Honda Connect
-- Honda Smart Device
-- Technician Operational Apps
-- Internal Enterprise Platforms

 ---